Balsem/react-task-list-redux-saga/README.md

 # About The Project

-The application is a good fit to illustrate the basic concepts of redux-saga without being lost in excessive details.
+This application is a good fit to illustrate the basic concepts of redux-saga without being lost in excessive details.

 In this app you can add task, update task, mark task as done and delete task.